 This article explains the requirements to enter the University of Warwick’s Medicine degree, including academic achievements, UCAT results and work experience!

-An overview of the University of Warwick
+Overview of the University of Warwick

 The University of Warwick was established in 1961 and accepted its first small intake of 450 students in 1965.
 Since then, they have expanded into 29 academic departments, with 50 research centers in 3 major faculties and 27 278 students.